 - Lower page speed.
 Often overlooked, page speed is a major contributing factor to a website's bounce rate and conversion rate.
 If a prospective customer finds your site but has to wait for longer than three seconds for it to load, they'll likely leave.
 Even if your CTAs are on point and you are driving traffic to the site, it's meaningless if people don't stay.
 Look at limiting high-quality images and scripts on your pages to keep load times low.

 - Use limited-time offers (LTO).
 LTO, or limited time offer, is a product or deal that is only available for a limited period of time.
 Nearly all businesses see an increase in conversions when they're running a sale.
 Feel free to run sales a bit more frequently, but with limited product offerings.
 This can both increase conversions and is a great inventory reduction strategy that helps you avoid dead stock.
+It's crucial to understand the deadstock meaning.

 - Reevaluate your checkout.
 Another major point for customer dropoff is the checkout process.
 This is often due to too many pages, asking for too much info, or using an eCommerce payment gateway that takes customers off-site.
 The best thing to do is have every member of your team test out the process and note things they don't like.
 Try to keep this process as simple as possible and invest in an eCommerce merchant account that can be trusted.